 Representing Great Britain is a proud moment in any athletes’ career.
 It says to the world that this athlete has reached the top of their sport; is ready to face the challenge of other equally talented competitors overseas, and that they have the ability to win!

 But the honour of representing Great Britain doesn’t come easy.
 All athletes in Team GB will have competed at local and regional level for some time, they will have been training regularly and will have had to prove time and time again that they have what it takes to succeed.
 They will have experienced the disappointment of not winning, but will have show their true sportsman like qualities by picking themselves up, listening to the advice of their coaches and moving to the next competition.

 It doesn’t get any easier when you reach Team GB!
 UKSA expects any athlete who wants a place on Team GB to train harder than they ever have done before; to attend their Home Country Associations training sessions; to be completely focussed on their sport; to show us time and time again they are the strongest in their event; to show us they will be great ambassadors for Great Britain; to know that if they are selected they must put their job on Team GB first and above all to show us they have the ability to win!

 UKSA select athletes from England, Northern Ireland, Scotland and Wales who all come together to form Team GB.
 UKSA also supports and facilitates selection through those Sports Governing Bodies with programmes for athletes with learning disability in accessing INAS-FID competition also.
 The UK Sports Association for People with Learning Disability is the only portal through which athletes can compete as Great Britain at INAS-FID Championships.

-Our athletes are at the heart of what we do and we are here to support our athletes’ success!
+Our athletes are at the heart of what we do and we are here to support the athletes’ success.